Toloka/docs/en/api/concepts/skipped.md

 {% include [configs-rules](../_includes/configs-rules.md) %} ||
 || `configs[].rules.conditions` | _object_ \| **required**

 Conditions (for example, 10 task suites skipped in a row).
-Multiple conditions are combined with the "OR" operator. ||
+Multiple conditions are combined with the `AND` operator. ||
 || `configs[].rules.conditions.key` | _string_ \| **required**

 Values that are checked in the condition: